 Asthma sufferers will often avoid exercise, fearing that it will worsen their condition or induce an asthma attack.
 Whilst it can be the case that exercise triggers symptoms, this should not be a reason for it to be avoided.
 Many top athletes have asthma, and good management of your symptoms will allow you to build a healthy lifestyle that incorporates exercise.

-Exercise and physical activity is an important element of a healthy lifestyle, and is a part of managing your asthma.
+Exercise and physical activity are important elements of a healthy lifestyle and a part of managing your asthma.
 Weight loss can reduce the risk of an attack.
-Therefore it’s key that your asthma does not stop you from exercising daily.
-Likewise, it is important to encourage your children and young people to participate in sport and maintain a healthy lifestyle, so their asthma does not worsen.
+Therefore, it’s key that your asthma does not stop you from exercising daily.
+Likewise, it is important to encourage your children and young people to participate in sports and maintain a healthy lifestyle, so their asthma does not worsen.

 There are recommended types of exercise depending on the severity of your asthma, and it is important that you take medical advice when it comes to making your choices.